siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \frac{V}{2}.
 $$

+So the merge itself gives the mean density $2u_{\mathrm{independent}}$ on the common extent $V$, while the exact local $4u_{\mathrm{independent}}$ readout must be realized on a smaller occupied region of measure $V/2$.
+In that sense, the merged `2u` state is further concentrated into the local `4u` state.

-So the shrinkage from $V$ to $V/2$ is the algebraic consequence of keeping the local $4u$ readout while preserving the same total merged energy.
-What algebra alone does not supply is the dynamical agent of that compaction.
+What algebra alone does not supply is the dynamical agent of that concentration.
 The proposed agent here is the tangential closure stress of the same self-refracting flow.
-Coherent overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed physical reading of the algebraic compaction just derived.
+Coherent overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed physical reading of the algebraic concentration just derived.

 Then